 Neuroscience And Mental Health: Do Antidepressants Make You Happy?

 Antidepressants are a type of medication often prescribed to treat mental health conditions that impair functioning.
 They can treat symptoms associated with depression, anxiety, and other psychological conditions that do not improve with talk therapy.
-In addition, lifestyle changes or a combination of medication with therapy can be beneficial.
+In addition, lifestyle changes or a combination of medication with therapy may benefit some people.

-Antidepressants are medications specifically designed to target the levels of certain chemicals and neurotransmitters within the brain to restore balance.
-These primarily include serotonin, norepinephrine, and dopamine.
+Antidepressants are medications specifically designed to restore balance by targeting the levels of certain chemicals and neurotransmitters within the brain.
+These neurotransmitters primarily include serotonin, norepinephrine, and dopamine.
 The type of antidepressant used determines the exact chemicals and neurotransmitters the medication affects.

 Selective serotonin reuptake inhibitors (SSRIs)